-Super bowl is coming up and we are going to some friends house to watch the game.
-I am always trying to think of something new to make for the game.
+The Super Bowl is coming up and we are going to a friend’s house to watch the game.
+I’m always trying to think of something new to make for the game.
 It is mostly for my husband Ron that I get extra creative.
-Many think that because we eat pretty healthy, that we have always eaten like this.
-We are not super strict, even though we do eat really well most of the time.
-When we got married 27 years ago, my husband casually told me that he didn’t eat anything green.
-Taken back a bit, I realized that he did this because he had a very limited diet and was only eating a few foods that he really liked.
-So I made it my mission to little by little incorporate new foods into his diet, and show him how delicious it could be.
-He is such a wonderful man that there is little I wouldn’t do for him.
-He has filled my life with love, and every fermenting jug you could ever want or find.
+Many think that because we eat pretty healthy, we’ve always eaten like this.
+This is not the case.
+We aren’t super, strict, even though we do eat really well most of the time.
+When we got married 32 years ago, my husband casually told me that he didn’t eat anything green.
+I was taken back a bit and realized that he had a very limited diet when he was younger and was only eating a few foods that he really liked.
+So I made it my mission to incorporate new foods into his diet, and show him how delicious it could be.

-Through the years Ron’s diet has change quite dramatically, eating greens and other wonderful foods.
+Through the years Ron’s diet has change quite dramatically.
 It is really fun to watch people start eating cultured foods.
-He started with kombucha and loved it and felt the difference it made in helping his eye sight.
-Kefir was something he started eating regularly as he began to notice that constipated was a thing of the past, if he had daily.
-Cultured veggies took me a little trial and era to find some he really enjoyed.
-He wouldn’t touch a pickle, or a cucumber of any kind.
-He would have terrible indigestion and burp it up all day.
-It was Shelley’s Cultured veggies, that he really liked (recipe in my book).
-He eats tons of these cultured veggies everyday.
+He started with kombucha and loved it and saw the difference it made in his eye sight.
+Kefir was something he started eating regularly as he began to notice that constipated was a thing of the past.
+Cultured veggies took me a little trial and error to find some he really enjoyed.
+It was Shelley’s Cultured veggies, that he really liked.
+He eats tons of these cultured veggies.
 I can’t tell you how many times he will make a meal of these veggies with a bowl of sprouted corn chips.
 This was a huge step for him because I never coax him to eat them.
 He eats them because he likes them, and he realized how much they helped with feeling full, and satisfied and with boosting his immune system.